Architecture

 and Task

-Request on-chain
+Request On-Chain

-To define in Solidity:
+Defining in Solidity:

-For more detailed information on how this step works under the hood, please refer to the repository..
+For more detailed information on how this step works under the hood, please refer to the repository.

 The following command executes the necessary steps: